Bordered theory for pillowcase homology: Introduction

 Let us describe the motivation behind the bordered construction.

-First, it provides a natural candidate for an algebraic invariant of 2-stranded tangle $T$ inside a ball $D^3$.
-To such tangle one can associate an immersed Lagrangian $L(T):R_\pi(D^3, T) \looparrowright R(\bdry D^3, 4)=P$, and then $A_\infty$ module $M(L(T))_\A$ \footnote{Here one must be careful.
-Definition of $M(L(T))_\A$ requires a parameterization of the pillowcase $R(\bdry D^3, 4)$.
+First, it provides a natural candidate for an algebraic invariant of a 2-stranded tangle $T$ inside a ball $D^3$.
+To such a tangle one can associate an immersed Lagrangian $L(T,\pi):R_\pi(D^3, T) \looparrowright R(\bdry D^3, 4)=P$, and then an $A_\infty$ module $M(L(T,\pi))_\A$ \footnote{Here one must be careful.
+Definition of $M(L(T,\pi))_\A$ requires a parameterization of the pillowcase $R(\bdry D^3, 4)$.
 Thus there needs to be additional information, for this parameterization to be fixed.
 Namely, the boundary of the tangle $(\bdry D^3, 4)$ must be bordered, i.e. parameterized by a standard fixed $(S^2,4)$.}.
-As with pillowcase homology, there are missing ingredients in this construction: it needs to be proved that $L(T)$ is unobstructed, and homotopy type of $M(L(T))_\A$ does not depend on the perturbation $\pi$.
+As with pillowcase homology, there are missing ingredients in this construction: it needs to be proved that the homotopy type of $M(L(T,\pi))_\A$ does not depend on the perturbation $\pi$.